victoriapascal/gutsmash/README.md

 python3 gutsmash/run_gutsmash.py --minimal --cb-knownclusters --enable-genefunctions gbk_input_file
 ```

 Alternatively, gutSMASH can also use a fasta file as input.
-Then, the user has to indicate which gene prediction tool wants to use to annotate the genome using the `--genefinding-tool` option and for instance `prodigal` tool
+Then, the user has to indicate which gene prediction tool wants to use to annotate the genome using the `--genefinding-tool` option and for instance the `prodigal` tool

 ```
 python3 gutsmash/run_gutsmash.py --genefinding-tool prodigal --cb-knownclusters --enable-genefunctions fasta_input_file